Beginners Tutorial: What is a Domain Name & How They Work?

 Domains working process

-1st Step: When you enter a domain name in the URL bar, the server will look up the nameservers that are associated with the entered domain name and then forward the request to those nameservers.
+1st Step: When you enter a domain in the URL bar, the server will look up the nameservers that are associated with the entered domain name and then forward the request to those nameservers.

 2nd Step: Domain name’s issuing company is in charge of managing its nameservers, After that, it will forward the name servers request to the server having that website’s files(hosting).